Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Explorer: Deft Explorer

 Canny.
-You gain expertise with the Persuasion skill.
+You gain Expertise with the Convince skill.
 In addition, thanks to your extensive wandering, you are able to speak, read, and write Darnassian and Taur-ahe.

 Roving.
 Your walking speed increases by 10, and you gain a climbing speed and a swimming speed equal to your walking speed.

 Tireless.
-As an Action, you can give yourself a number of temporary hit points equal to 1d8 + 2.
-You can use this action 5 times, and you regain all expended uses when you finish a long rest.
-In addition, whenever you finish a short rest, your fatigue and strife levels, if any, are decreased by 1.
+As an Action, you can give yourself a number of temporary hit points equal to 1d8 + 3.
+You can use this action 6 times, and you regain all expended uses when you finish a Long Rest.
+In addition, whenever you finish a Short Rest, your fatigue and strife levels, if any, are decreased by 1.

 Fighting Style: Two-Weapon Fighting